angular/angular/aio/content/guide/architecture.md

   <a href="http://exploringjs.com/es6/ch_modules.html">Learn more about the JavaScript module system on the web.</a>
 </div>

-These are two different and _complementary_ module systems.
-Use them both to write your apps.

 ### Angular libraries

 <img src="generated/images/guide/architecture/library-module.png" alt="Component" class="left">

 Angular ships as a collection of JavaScript modules.
 You can think of them as library modules.
 Each Angular library name begins with the `@angular` prefix.

-You install them with the **npm** package manager and import parts of them with JavaScript `import` statements.
+Install them with the **npm** package manager and import parts of them with JavaScript `import` statements.

 <br class="clear">